StepfenShawn/cf-lang/README.md

 `GET IN POSITION [varname]:[value]`: ASSIGN
 `FOLLOW ME`: END ASSIGN

-## Note: Cf-lang is under developing.
-Loop and If can not work yet.
+## Note: If Stmt can not work yet.
 Sorry about it.

 # How to run?
 ```